Hemakarampuri/gitpractice/kubernetes/k8s architechture.md

 8. Centralized Logging & Monitoring: Kubernetes provides Centralized Logging & Monitoring systems which help us to debug and monitor the issues and warnings
 9. Configuration Management: Centralized Config management helps in managing microservices at one place
 10. Automated Rollouts and rollback: It helps in deployments and rolling back the deployments in case of any problems in deployment.K8s can handle rollout (new version) and roll back (undo new version => previous version)
+* It has many options for controlling and managing pods and containers including Deployments, StatefulSets, ReplicaSets, etc. Each of these elements has a distinct purpose, with the common goal of ensuring that pods operate constantly.
+Just like the other features of k8s, Jobs & Cronjobs are also part of that list.
 ### Distributed System:
 A distributed system is simply a collection of components networked across multiple computers.
 The components are independent (or at least should be), can fail without impacting other services, and work concurrently.
 ### Node: